Ticketmaster: Ticket transfer hacking

 In fall 2024, Ticketmaster customers began noticing tickets were being incorrectly removed from accounts.
 Despite thousands of customers taking to Ticketmaster's social media accounts over a period of months, the platform initially ignored the comments and released a statement in October 2024 indicating that affected customers were "victims of hackers" taking advantage of the platform's ticket transfer feature.
 Despite this, Ticketmaster did not replace missing tickets or pull its ticket transfer feature pending an investigation into the hacking.
 This issue continued in November 2024 for fans attending an Usher concert, with the tickets only being refunded after fans complained to the Better Business Bureau.
 Due to Ticketmaster's lack of information and action, social media users and fans questioned if the organization was in on the scam itself.

+Service fees class action in Quebec

+In January 2026, a Canadian class action lawsuit was certified by the Superior Court of Quebec, alleging that its service fees were abusive and violated the province's Consumer Protection Act and its Civil Code because they varied based on the price of the underlying ticket instead of the actual cost spent providing the service.

 Partners

 Ticketmaster has partnerships with venues, professional sports leagues and teams, college and universities, musical acts and theatre tours and target corporation in the United States and internationally.
 Ticketmaster has partnered with musical acts such as Taylor Swift, and the Trans-Siberian Orchestra, and theatre productions such as Hamilton and Harry Potter and the Cursed Child.